attaca/attaca/README.md

 improved sharing of stored data.
 On top of it is Subito, a Git-like distributed version control system using Attaca as an object store.

+The attaca-announce mailing list can be found [here.](https://groups.google.com/forum/#!forum/attaca-announce)

+In addition, we have a #attaca IRC channel on MozNet (irc.mozilla.org).

 ## Why is this?

 There are currently few utilities out there to version ridiculously large